HIE-Whitepaper

 Patient or Legal Representative X X X X

-Then documents can be labeled with one or more of the codes on the columns, and results in the specified Functional Roles to be given access to that type of document.
+Then documents can be labeled with the best code from the “Confidentiality codes” on the columns, and results in the specified Functional Roles to be given access to that type of document.
 In this way, the document sharing metadata informs the Role-Based Access Control (RBAC) decisions through self-describing sensitivity, known as confidentialityCode.

-In the same way that the Document Sharing metadata ‘doctype’ defines what the document is in terms of the clinical/administrative content, the confidentialityCode defines what the document is in terms of privacy/security content, sometimes referred to as sensitivity.
+In the same way that the Document Sharing metadata ‘doctype’ defines what the document is in terms of the clinical/administrative content, the confidentialityCode defines what the document is in terms of privacy/security content, based on the data sensitivity.
 The confidentialityCodes should be looked at as a relatively static assessment of the document content privacy/security characteristics.
 Some documents are so sensitive in nature that they simply should not be shared or published.

 The rows are showing a set of functional roles.
 These roles would be conveyed from the requesting organization through the use of the Internet User Authorization (IUA) Profile, or Cross-Enterprise User Assertion (XUA) Profile.
 This profile defines how a user and the security/privacy context of the request is defined.
 Additional information can be carried such as the PurposeOfUse, what the user intends to use the data for.
 Note that Privacy Policies and Access Control rules can leverage any of the user context, patient identity, or document metadata discussed above.